-Further guidelines for the preparation of the Universal Prayer, (Prayer of the Faithful) are available on the National Liturgy Office website: www.nlo.org.nz and the instructions are click on "ABOUT" then on "Guidelines". approved version of the Creed (cf DMC 31).
+Further guidelines for the preparation of the Universal Prayer, (Prayer of the Faithful) are available on the National Liturgy Office website: www.nlo.org.nz and the instructions are click on "ABOUT" then on "Guidelines".

 During Easter Time leaders may choose to use the format of the renewal of Baptismal promises.